i-think-rapido/platformio-cli-flash-toolkit-linux/README.md

 depending on circumstances on your OS.

 The presense of this device ensures the proper patching into the docker container.
-If you try to spin up the container before the USB device is attached to the computer, it won't be availabe in the container later on despite you reattache your device.
+If you try to spin up the container before the USB device is attached to the computer, it won't be availabe in the container despite you attached your device at a later point in time.
 (This is a common mistake, so be warned.)

     All following commands have to be executed within